 Known to few fans today and an unlikely, if deserving, candidate for the Baseball Hall of Fame, Jim Creighton was a remarkable embodiment of transecting trends in America and in baseball: cricket vs. baseball, amateur vs. professional, North vs. South, playing by the rules or playing with them.
 The legion of baseball players followed along the path that Creighton blazed.
 In life he was a star performer, but it was his startling death that transformed his life into legend.

-Born to James and Jane Creighton on April 15, 1841, in Manhattan, Jim grew up in Brooklyn.
-By the age of sixteen, his abilities in cricket and baseball were evident, particularly with the bat.
+Born to James and Jane Creighton on April 15, 1841, in Manhattan, Jim moved to Brooklyn with his widowed father in February 1858, when he was age 17.
+Indeed, his baseball precocity may have secured for him and his father a fine income.1 By the age of 16, his abilities in cricket and baseball had become evident, particularly with the bat.
 He and some neighborhood youths started a junior baseball club, which they called Young America.
 It played a handful of games in 1857, and then disbanded.
 Jim then joined the fledgling Niagaras of Brooklyn, for whom he claimed second base.
 Playing shortstop was George Flanley, another accomplished young player.

 How to explain all this movement?
 That old snake in the garden: money.
 In the 1860s such restlessness came to be termed revolving; today it would be called free agency.
 According to the sporting press, Creighton was a high-principled, unassuming youth whose gentlemanly manner and temperate habits were ideal attributes for the amateur age of baseball; all the same, he became (at the same time as Flanley) baseball's first professional, through under-the-table "emoluments" from the Excelsiors, who were hungry to surpass the rival Atlantics.
 Just as he changed the game forever more by breaking the rule against the wrist snap, so did he assure that skilled baseball players could never again be content with field exercise followed by groaning banquets.

 In 1860 the Excelsiors embarked on the first tour by any baseball club, with stops in Albany, Buffalo, Canada, Philadelphia, Washington, and Baltimore, among others.
 That year, in 20 match games, Creighton scored 47 runs while being retired only 56 times.
 Not once did he strike out.
-He also threw baseball's first recorded shutout, on November 8.
+He also started baseball's first recorded triple play, on September 22, and threw baseball's first recorded shutout, on November 8.